Jeff Janis

 Jeffrey Ronald Janis (born June 24, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for the Saginaw Valley State Cardinals, and was selected by the Green Bay Packers in the seventh round of the 2014 NFL draft.
+He played college football for the Saginaw Valley State Cardinals and was selected by the Green Bay Packers in the seventh round of the 2014 NFL draft.
+Janis was also a member of the Cleveland Browns.

 Early life

 A native of Tawas City, Michigan, Janis attended Tawas Area High School.
 He was a member of both the football and basketball teams, and was an all-conference wide receiver who also played as a running back following an injury, and ended up leading his team in rushing.

+While most NFL fans in Tawas were Detroit Lions fans, Janis' own father, Christopher, had been a passionate fan of the Green Bay Packers.
+His father, however, never got to see his son drafted by the team, as he died of liver cancer in August 2010 at the age of 52.
+Janis' loss of his father came during his sophomore year of college.